Skip to main content

 Any successful business will be forced to re-address this decision time after time as they scale and their requirements change.

-Before we examine the common key considerations, we should air the most important one, which I imagine is normally well down the list in most organizations, and that is the impact of the decision on the customer.
+Before we examine the common key considerations, we should air the most important one, which I imagine is normally well down the list in most organisations, and that is the impact of the decision on the customer.
 We will come back to this.

 The decision criteria of whether to outsource or in-house operations, aside from impact on the customer, will normally include the following: